Tenvid/Frikibot/README.md

 The main command is '-pokemon' which is the command which generates the Pokémon with its data.

-If you want to run another command or if you want to add one by yourself, go to main.py and you will see how I implemented the command I mentioned before so you can take it as a base to implement yours.
+If you want to run another command or if you want to add one by yourself, go to main.py and you will see the implementation.

-## How does this bot work?

-What the bot does when you execute '-pokemon' is to make a request to [PokéAPI](https://github.com/PokeAPI/pokeapi) and retrieves data from the response.
-It also randomizes the color of the Pokémon (if it is shiny or not) and gets the image from [PokémonDB](https://pokemondb.net/sprites).